Any time a mechanism requires superior barrier and bonding features, gaskets are ideal. However, these handy devices are far from one-size-fits-all.

 This type of closed cell foam can provide both permanent and temporary bonding and makes an excellent gasketing material.
 It's ideal in applications that require permanent substrate bonding where traditional fasteners aren't preferred due to the stress points that puncturing would create.

-Though it's used in a variety of settings from the healthcare field to the construction sector, 3M VHB foam tape is especially helpful in the electronics industry.
-This is because the tape can seal out moisture effectively and helps prevent galvanic corrosion between dissimilar metal surfaces.
+Though 3M VHB foam tape is used in a variety of settings, from the healthcare field to the construction sector, it’s especially beneficial to the electronics industry.
+3M VHB tape seals out moisture effectively and helps prevent galvanic corrosion between dissimilar metal surfaces.

 How to Select the Right Foam Gasket For Your Needs

-Are you looking for a gasket that will keep its shape, even after constant use?
 Moreover, do you want a component that can serve as a powerful and effective barrier against wind, dust, and debris?
 In this case, an open cell foam gasket is a smart place to start.

 On the other hand, closed cell foam gaskets are ideal when strength and moisture resistance are your top concerns.